Lightning-Universe/lightning-transformers/docs/source/advanced/nlp/language_modeling_data.rst

 Below we show an example of how to override data processing logic.
 In this example, we add a prefix to each block of text used in the language modeling task.

 This reflects the idea of passing a conditional term that is used to give the language model context.
-Check :ref:`Language Modeling` for more information around the task.
+Check :doc:`/tasks/nlp/language_modeling` for more information around the task.

 Ultimately to create your own custom data processing the flow is like this: